Mar 01, 2024

 Shared hosting is the solution for website owners with lower traffic sites.
 It is the starting point of most small businesses and bloggers.
 Even with the best shared web hosting plan, you split the same physical server with a number of other clients of the hosting company.
 You don’t get dedicated resources allocated to you, as your site runs on the same operating system as everyone else’s.

 Therefore, the memory and computing power your site can use is affected by the needs of other service users.
 For instance, if there’s a sudden traffic spike on a website hosted on the same server your page load time may increase.
 You can’t choose your operating system and other server software either, as all users use the same configuration.
 All in all, it’s your hosting provider who takes care of every aspect of your shared hosting environment.

 You can think of shared hosting as a rental where you share the same apartment with a number of roommates.
 VPS hosting is still a kind of flatshare, however, everyone has their own room where they can customize the space according to their needs.
 For instance, they get to choose the painting, furniture, decoration, etc.

-With cloud hosting, you don’t use a single server but rather a cluster that runs in the cloud.
+With cloud hosting services, you don’t use a single server but rather a cluster that runs in the cloud.
 Each server in the cluster stores an up-to-date copy of your website.
 When one of the servers is too busy, the cluster automatically redirects the traffic to a server that is less busy.
 As a result, cloud hosting comes with no downtime, as there’s always a server in the cluster that can serve the requests of your website visitors.